 12 Highlights From the First Collision Tech Conference in Canada

-The sixth annual tech conference came to Toronto for the first time, bringing celebrity speakers, a women-focused tech program, and interactive sponsor activations.
+The sixth annual tech conference came to Toronto for the first time in 2019, bringing celebrity speakers, a women-focused tech program, and interactive sponsor activations.

 Photo: Sam Barnes/Collision via Sportsfile